 What Can You Do To Stave Off Phishing Scams?

 According to a 2016 report from PhishMe, 91% of cyber attacks start with a phish.
 With phishing in the news so much, why are so many people still falling for these types of cyber attacks?

 Why do people open phishing emails?
 The top reasons include curiosity (13.7%), fear (13.4%), and urgency (13.2%), followed by reward/recognition, social, entertainment, and opportunity.4 Scammers know that playing off emotions works.
 How can you avoid falling victim to a phishing scam?5

 - Study the actual images of the “company.”
 Many phishers can almost duplicate well-known companies’ images.

-- Don’t be fooled if an email contains just the name of a company or an actual employee of the company.
+- Don’t be fooled by an email containing just the name of a company or an actual employee of the company.
 This information isn’t proprietary.

 - Be wary of any email promoting gifts or prompting for any form of sensitive information

-- Stay abreast of the latest phishing schemes in the news.
+- Certainly stay abreast of the latest phishing schemes in the news.
 Scammers prey on victims during opportune times of the year, including tax season and big holidays like Christmas.

 - Consider an email asking for sensitive information or containing a link a scam until you can prove it otherwise.
 If in doubt, directly call the company to ask if they sent the email.